PeerNova-Solutions/cuneiformsf-reports-datahealth/README.md

 Use our products to quickly profile the CRM and Data Cloud objects that power your business outcomes -- and do this [securely from within your Salesforce org](https://jira-peernova.atlassian.net/wiki/spaces/CFCPD/pages/2625699908).
 Leverage these reports and our collection of utilization and metadata profiling insights to assess the technical health and shape of your data (up to millions of records).

+![Cuneiform for Salesforce: Measure the Reliability of Your Salesforce Org's Data](img/kpis-trend.gif)

 > Follow our [Data Quality and Business Impact KPIs](https://jira-peernova.atlassian.net/wiki/spaces/CFCPD/pages/2731769918/Extending+Profiling+with+Data+Reliability+KPIs) approach to drive data quality initiatives by correlating data quality statistics to business outcomes.

-![Cuneiform for Salesforce: Measure the Reliability of Your Salesforce Org's Data](img/kpis-trend.gif)

-This display shows a Lead Completeness % [Data Quality KPI](https://jira-peernova.atlassian.net/wiki/spaces/CFCPD/pages/2731769918) in Cuneiform for CRM.
-It tracks the percentage of completeness of lead records over time -- with the graph showing variations in lead completeness against record volume profiled.

-> Use this chart to monitor trends and assess whether [data quality KPI averages are increasing or decreasing](https://jira-peernova.atlassian.net/wiki/spaces/CFCPD/pages/2746220545/Introducing+Data+Reliability+KPIs), allowing for quick evaluation of data quality changes based on how records are added or removed from the Lead Object in your Salesforce org.

 ## How to Use These Reports